 - Try experimenting with personalization in your headline

-- If none of these make a difference, do you have an audience/content mismatch?
+- If none of this makes a difference, do you have an audience/content mismatch?

 - Are you getting the right subscribers for your email content?